 Cenote Zaci

 Cenote Zaci is situated in the center of Valladolid so you can head there first and beat the crowds.
-This open cenote reaps all the benefits of the natural light which pours in from above and helps keep the environment a lush shade of green.
+This open cenote reaps all the benefits of the natural light that pours in from above and helps keep the environment a lush shade of green.

 If you’re feeling up to the challenge, you can dive from the cliffs that reach heights of 8 meters (26 feet).
 Admission to Cenote Zaci is 30 MXN (1.5 USD) and it is open daily, 9 am – 5 pm.